Mandolin Blues

 the intro to DelGrosso's book by Hal Leonard Pub.

-“They were led by a long-legged chocolate boy and their band consisted of just three pieces, a battered guitar, a mandolin and a worn-out bass . . . thump. thump, thump went their feet on the floor.
-Their eyes rolled.
-Their shoulders swayed . . . it was not really annoying or unpleasant.
-Perhaps ‘haunting’ is a better word . . .”
+consisted of just three pieces, a battered guitar, a mandolin and a worn-out bass . . . thump. thump, thump went their feet

-This is the story of the black mandolinist in America.
+My inspiration is the story of the black mandolinist in America.
 In the hands of the black string band performers, the mandolin was there to nurture the infancy of ragtime and blues.
 It’s crisp, tenor voice was a perfect complement to the guitar and piano and its soaring tremolos energized the jug and street bands of the Deep South.
 An inspiration to composers Scott Joplin and W.C.
 Handy, the mandolin helped to shape the music that would gradually evolve into rock and jazz and their descendants.

 At this point in the American timeline, Memphis, Tennessee, was the center of African-American culture and the crossroads for touring musicians.
 Players like Vol Stevens, Will Weldon, Eddie Dimmitt and Charlie McCoy added their string band skills to some of the bands of the day, like the Memphis Jug Band and the Mississippi Sheiks.
 From these collaborations came some of the popular blues/folk/bluegrass chestnuts like “Sittin’ On Top Of The World” and “Stealin.”
 Most people know of the legendary Chicago bluesman Muddy Waters.
 But only his hard-core fans are aware that on his first recording on Stovall plantation in Mississippi, Burr Clover Blues, Waters was a member of a string band, the Son Simms Four, with Simms on fiddle and Louis Ford on mandolin.

 In the surrounding countryside other musicians and bands flourished.
-W.Howard Armstrong and Carl Martin and their Tennessee Chocolate Drops performed for medicine shows, parties and fish fries.
+W.Howard Armstrong and Carl Martin and their Tennessee Chocolate Drops performed for medicine shows,parties and fish fries.
 Yank Rachell traveled about, playing the deep blues with his guitar partner Sleepy John Estes.
 Young Bill Monroe played guitar with a black fiddler named Arnold Schultz.
 Monroe then took the fiddle music of his Uncle Penn and the blues from Schultz and blended them together on the mandolin, creating a new American genre that came to be known as bluegrass.

 |